A community collaboration that started in Kowanyama at the Ngethn o' event

 This video essay is about the creative journey that stretches from Kowanyama to Townsville as the Thawvl Wedlvn project takes form.
 Ngethn o' Arts Co-ordinator, Bernadette Boscacci and Kowanyama weavers engage public response at Strand Ephemera 2019 in Townsville.
-Currently the giant dilly bag is in the foyer at the entrance to Bernadette's exhibition Travelling By String.
-16 Aug - 22 Sep 2019 Umbrella Studio Contemporary Arts 380 Flinders Street, Townsville
+The giant dilly bag held a position in the foyer at the entrance to Bernadette's exhibition Travelling By String.
+16 Aug - 22 Sep 2019 at Umbrella Studio Contemporary Arts in Townsville .
+The basket is now in Cairns looking for a place to be displayed before it travels back up north next year.

 The final night at Ngethn o' was spent working on the Thawvl Wedlvn project.
 This preparation for it's temporary relocation to Townsville was so that it could be included in the Strand Ephemera 2019 arts festival.
 The weavers of this project are proud to have this contemporary installation as part of this major event.